nest/nest-simulator/doc/userdoc/contribute/templates_styleguides/styleguide.rst

 If the object needs emphasis rather than subject, use passive voice.
 But ensure that you cannot improve the sentence by using the active voice.

+.. _sec-reST_style:

 reStructuredText markup and formatting
 --------------------------------------

 reStructuredText is a plain text markup language and parser.
-It is the default language of the Sphinx documentaiton generator, which NEST uses for generating documentation.
+It is the default language of the Sphinx documentation generator, which NEST uses for generating documentation.

-reStructuredText uses directives, which are blocks of explicit markup used for math, images, code, admonitions and much more.
+reStructuredText uses directives, which are blocks of explicit markup used for math, images, code, admonitions, and much more.
 The syntax looks like this ``.. directive-name::``.
 The directive content follows after a blank line and is indented relative to the directive start.